brainworxx/kreXX-TYPO3-Extension/Documentation/Config/Frontend/Index.rst

 Being able to edit all settings on the fly inside the debug output might not be such a good idea.
 Like with the configuration, we have provided kreXX with factory settings, disabling the more "dangerous" options.

-With factory settings active, you can not edit the following settings:

-- deep --> debugMethods
-- output --> destination

-The following settings are not even displayed:

-- logging --> maxfiles
-- logging --> folder

-kreXX will not accept any cookie settings for these options.

 This can also be changed, of course.
-For every control, you can set 3 different settings:
+For (nearly) every control, you can set 3 different settings:

 +---------+-------------------------------------------------------------------------------------------------------------------------------+
 | Value   | meaning                                                                                                                       |